Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 A: It still doesn't taste as good to me.

-Q: Okay, but even if you're pate, you still don't want double ground.
+Q: Okay, but even if you're pateeing, you still don't want double ground.
 You only want single ground.

 A: Because then you homogenize all the fat.